BIGJRA/BIGJRA.github.io/rejuv.md

 on the other hand is annoying for a different reason: its crest swaps its resistances and weaknesses: say goodbye to 4x Ice, Fire, Bug, Flying and say hello to… just Rock and Ground, which it hits super effectively anyways.
-It and Torterra’s Desert Mark attack turns your typing to Ground and fixes Sand Tomb on you as well, particularly useful for Torterra as the next turn it can use super effective Wood Hammer.
+It and Torterra's Desert Mark attack turns your typing to Ground and fixes Sand Tomb on you as well, particularly useful for Torterra as the next turn it can use super effective Wood Hammer.
 Mega Camerupt also hits like a truck, especially if you take advantage of free 8 turn Sun on the field and will almost certainly one-shot most things with boosted Heat Wave.
 And finally, there is Sand Rush Excadrill, once deemed so good it had to be banned from competitive play.
-Since then, sand has gotten nerfs here and there and it’s not too bad - after all, if you can switch weather, it’s back to normal base 88 speed… right?
+Since then, sand has gotten nerfs here and there and it's not too bad - after all, if you can switch weather, it's back to normal base 88 speed… right?
 On this field Sand Rush is always on so it will almost always outspeed you and will murder with Dig or Rock Slide.